usman6745/terraform/README.md

 # terraform
-automating launching ec2 with autoscale and load balancers
+automating launching ec2 with autoscale and load balancers in ap-south-1 Region in 2 Availability Zones (1A &1B)

+This terraform files will install all alb,nlb,elb load balancers.
+So please remove unnecessary lb from ec2.tf file.

+This was tested when the terraform version is Terraform v0.12.4

 terraform init
 terraform validate